poonchuanan/tp/docs/UserGuide.md

 ```

 #### Description length exceeds acceptable range
-If the description you input has more than 40 characters, an error would occur
+If the description you input has more than 40 characters, the following input will produce an error:
-> the following would be printed out if you input `edita 2 e/ jumping up and down in a merry round in Singapore c/ 80`
+> `edita 2 e/ jumping up and down in a merry round in Singapore c/ 80`

 ```
 ====================================================================================